Are Outings and Campouts OK?

 Q: Can we go camping?

-A: Yes, recently published guidelines note that campouts with people from different households are acceptable if social distancing and increased sanitation procedures can be maintained.
+A: Yes, published guidelines note that campouts with people from different households are acceptable if social distancing and increased sanitation procedures can be maintained.
 Groups sizes should follow current state guidelines.

 Q: Can individuals share a tent?

 A: Best practice is to encourage all participants to either tent with a member of their household or by themselves.
 If individuals from different households must share a tent, social distancing (6ft) should be maintained.
 Sleeping head to toe is recommended.